 List ten things you love, and ten things you hate.
 Then write about the former, and “kill” the latter — also by writing about them.
 Do the same with your fears. — Ray Bradbury quoted in Open Culture

 You’re going to hit moments when you think, really?
 Is this it?
 Because this doesn’t feel great.
 Isn’t it supposed to feel great when I actually hit my writing goals?
 Does this mean I have no talent?
 Should I just give up? … The good news is, the projects where you find yourself lost … are really only the big, important ones.
 This kind of stuck doesn’t happen with little things, with easy, non-challenging work.
 If you can get through this one, it will be creatively life-changing. — Jessica Abel Are you waiting for proof that you’re really an artist? on her blog

-Writing is telepathy, of course. … All the arts depend upon telepathy to some degree, but I believe that writing offers the purest distillation. — Stephen King On Writing, Simon and Schuster (2002) Excerpt available at Google Books
+Writing is telepathy, of course. … All the arts depend upon telepathy to some degree, but I believe that writing offers the purest distillation. — Stephen King On Writing, Simon and Schuster (2002, Reissued 2020) Excerpt available at Google Books

 Don’t be precious—that’s a lesson I continue to struggle with.
 While word choice is certainly important, in a novel they serve so many functions—muscles, joints, connective tissue.
 Not every sentence needs to smack the reader in the face.
 The editing stage is where you can deliberate the merits of whether mahogany or merlot is a more appropriate color description for the puddle of congealed blood on the floor.
 The first draft should be about keeping things moving. — Tyler Moss There Are No Rules on Writers Digest